 Every October, Halloween frenzy overtakes many a family, fostered by ample attention through school parties and vast commercial enterprises.

-Halloween is the third most popular day for parties (behind New Year’s Eve and Super Bowl Sunday), and it has become the second-biggest decorating holiday—both indoors and outdoors—behind Christmas.
+Merchants love it!
+Halloween is the sixth-largest spending holiday.
+Total spending for 2017 is expected to reach a record $9.1 billion according to the National Retail Federation.
 The holiday is becoming an entire season in the tourism industry with events held throughout October at theme parks, hotels and popular travel destinations.

 What is it all about?
 Is it just harmless fun and games?
 Kids in costumes trick-or-treating?
 Parties?
 A boon to business?
 Beneath the seemingly innocent fun and games lies a dark connection.
 Some years ago, USA Today quoted a witch who said, “(Christians) don’t realize it but they’re celebrating our holiday with us.… We like it!”
 (10/29/90)